 - 1. Explain and apply the law of one price in pricing models - 2.
-Explicate basics of stochastic processes - 3.
+Explicate and apply formulae to calculate price and value of a generic forward contract - 3.
 Explain and apply formulae to calculate price and value of basic derivative instruments - 4.
 Explicate the meaning and types of options - 5.
 Apply the basic methods to calculate option prices